 - Where are my intermediate pipeline products?
-Intermediate pipeline products are stored in the directory <TMP_PRODUCTS_DIR> (defined on the workflow canvas, under Setup Directories) and organised further in directories by pipeline recipe. - Can I use different sets of bias frames to calibrate my flat frames and science data?
+Intermediate pipeline products are stored in the directory <TMP\PRODUCTS\DIR> (defined on the workflow canvas, under Setup Directories) and organised further in directories by pipeline recipe. - Can I use different sets of bias frames to calibrate my flat frames and science data?
 Yes.
 In fact this is what is currently implemented in the workflow(s).
 Each file in a DataSet has a purpose attached to it (Forchì (2012)).
 It is this purpose that is used by the workflow to send the correct set of bias frames to the recipes for flat frame combination and science frame reduction, which may or may not be the same set of bias frames in each case. - Can I run Reflex from the command line?
 Yes, use the command:

-esoreflex -n <workflow_path>/<workflow>.xml
+esoreflex -n <workflow\path>/<workflow>.xml

-The -n option will set all the different options to Kepler and the workflows that avoid any graphical display (including pipeline interactive windows).
+The -n option will set all the different options for Kepler and the workflows to avoid opening any GUI elements (including pipeline interactive windows).

 It is possible to specify workflow variables (those that appear in the workflow canvas) in the command line.
-For instance, to set the raw data directory can be done with this command:
+For instance, the raw data directory can be set with this command: